alexkantas/imageQuiz/README.md

 ## Upload an image

-In `admin\upload.html` you can upload an image from your computer or fetch from an exteral URL.
+In `admin\upload.html` you can upload an image from your computer or fetch from an exteral URL

-`actions\upload.php` checks if the file/URL is valid and saves it.
+`actions\upload.php` checks if the file/URL is valid and saves it with help of [Intervention Image](http://image.intervention.io/) library

 ## Database set up

-To run this application you should deploy to PHP server with Mysql/MariaDB running Setup the `data\configDB.php` with your database crendentials Crete the table below
+To run this application you should deploy the files to a PHP server with Mysql or MariaDB running

+Setup the `data\configDB.php` with your database crendentials

+Crete the table below in your database

 ```sql
 CREATE TABLE `questions` (
 	`id` INT(10) UNSIGNED NOT NULL AUTO_INCREMENT,